sareenv/Portfolio/README.md

 ## Project Reuse.
 The project is completely developed from scratch by Vinayak Sareen (me), so I give permission to reuse it in any context as a result.
 Feel free to fork the project and use it as it is or tweak it as per your requirements for the front-end portfolio.
 If you clone the project, I would appreciate a star on the respective repository.
 If there are any issues, feel free to contact me at contact@sareenv.com

+## Upcomming Changes.
+Previously(currently), the project has been hosted on the AWS costing money for hosting the small svc for the portfolio.
+As a result, we have decided to self host the API on bear metal and use the ``Caddy`` framework for it, you can visit and read more about it here https://caddyserver.com/docs/.
+In case you don't have a static IP address to self host, you can still use DDNS svc and investigate more into it such as https://www.duckdns.org/